 I like to carry Garnet for healing purposes and these are a few words that resonate for me with this stone:

 Purity and cleansing

-Garnet is my birthstone and I was never a big fan on the color red, I was happy to learn about the other color varieties!
+Garnet is my birthstone and I was never a big fan of the colour red, I was happy to learn about the other colour varieties!
 What is everyone's birthstone?
 Do you feel a connection to that type?